 If you have had an accident on a footpath and suffered a personal injury, you could be entitled to claim compensation.
-Our solicitors provide a 100% no win no fee service which means you don’t pay a penny if we can’t win your claim.
+Injury solicitors provide a no win no fee service which means you don’t pay a penny if they can’t win your claim.

-If you would like to find out if you have a valid claim for compensation, contact us today for a free case assessment.
+If you would like to find out if you have a valid claim for compensation, call free on 0800 678 1410 or request a call back.
 This service is provided completely free of charge and without any pressure or obligation to proceed.

 |No Win No Fee||Free Case Assessment|